Behind the Wish - Jess

 The goal was to raise $3,000 then I raised more and suddenly I thought I should try and raise $10,000.

-We were on the trek and having a rest and we didn’t really have reception during the trek, but this place we were at we had reception that would cut in and out.
+I remember in 2022 we were on the Larapinta trek and having a rest and we didn’t really have reception during the trek, but this place we were at we had reception that would cut in and out.
 I got signal and thought I would check my fundraising page to see if anyone else had donated.

 I checked and I had hit that $10,000 mark.
 I was so overwhelmed that without any special contacts or anything, I managed to raise $10,000 through family and friends.
 It was just sheer effort.